Tkota10/Email-Sleuth/README.md

 1. Access the deployed application [here](https://email-sleuth.vercel.app/).
 2. Enter the website URL of the company you want to find contact information for.
-3. Click the "Find Contacts" button to retrieve the contact details.
+3. Click Submit, and you can then click on the result, and it will automatically open up an email draft with the results emails.

 ## Contributing